ArneStenkrona/Prototype/README.md

 * [SDL_mixer](https://www.libsdl.org/projects/SDL_mixer/) - Sound effects and audio playback
 * [Tiny Soundfont](https://github.com/schellingb/TinySoundFont) - Used in soundfont rendering and midi playback

-Both these dependencies are included in the repository.
-However, there is no gaurantee that I've provided the latest versions.

 ## Contributing

 As of yet, I, Arne Stenkrona, am sole contributor to the repository.